New Video Shows Missing Woman Walking Dog in Downtown LA Hours After Friends Last Saw Her

 The new video shows her walking her dog in an alley in downtown Los Angeles several hours after friends last saw her in Downey Oct.
 17.

-The surveillance video, released by a resident in downtown LA shows 39-year-old planck walking her dog in an alley behind the Hope and Flower streets building around 6:30 the night of Oct.
-17.
+The surveillance video, released by a resident in downtown LA, shows 39-year-old Planck walking her dog in an alley behind the Hope and Flower streets building around 6:30 p.m.

 That's about two hours after she was last seen by friends at her 10-year-old son's football game in Downey.